cad324/Cornell-Thrift-Project/documents/design-journey.md

 At Every Submissions

-- Susan - ensure we are on track to meet project guidelines and client expectations the night before the deadline
+- Susan - Ensure we are on track to meet project guidelines and client expectations the night before the deadline

-- Yuyi - ensure that we are meeting each milestone requirement the night before the deadline
+- Yuyi - Ensure that we are meeting each milestone requirement the night before the deadline

 ## Additional Comments